 Pre-law Scholars Program

-The Program provides an information network to Auburn’s pre-law students.
-Internship and employment opportunities, speakers, elective course offerings, social events, and trips to court proceedings and law school campuses are announced by e-mail to Program members.
+Additionally, Auburn’s pre-law students have access to an information network that connects them with opportunities, including internship and employment opportunities, speakers, elective course offerings, social events, and trips to court proceedings and visits with law school admissions representatives.